COVID 19 update March 2022

 Pick out the horse’s foot from the heel to the toe, keep to the side of the horse and face it’s tail.
 Remove any stones or wedged mud.

 Brush off the horse, following the lie of the coat.
-Use a dandy brush for the main body and legs, if the horse is clipped use a body brush.
+Use a dandy brush for the horse’s body and legs, if the horse is clipped use a body brush.

 Make sure all areas that have tack on are very clean to avoid rubbing the skin.